SSWConsulting/SSW.Rules.Content/rules/do-you-use-an-internet-intranet-for-sharing-common-information-such-as-company-standards/rule.md

 The first step is to use HTML rather than MS Word documents.

 The second step is to think about location.
-Should it go on a Web site or Intranet?
+Should it go on a website or Intranet?
 We believe in dividing it up into 2 groups:

 * Public - e.g. /Standards
 * Private - e.g. /Standardsinternal